sangeetsatpathy/sangeetsatpathy/README.md

 A program to reverse a list using recursion.

 ## CS3B (Intermediate Software Design in Python)
+### Assignment 1:
+Question 1: Class implementation of a Circle.
+Includes instance variables of the x-value, y-value, radius.
+Circle contains several methods listed below: min-x(): returns the minimum x-value of the circle min-y(): returns the minimum y-value of the circle max-x(): returns the maximum x-value of the circle max-y(): returns the maximum y-value of the circle getArea(): returns the area of the circle getPerimeter(): returns the circumference of the circle containsPoint(x, y): Returns true if the point inputted is within the circle, false if not. containsCircle(circle): Returns true if the circle inputted is completely contained within the current circle object. overlaps(circle): Returns true if the circle overlaps with the circle inputted.

+Question 2: Implementating of a Triangle Class.
+Triangle has 3 instance variables: the lengths of each side of the triangle (side1, side2, side3).
+Methods: getArea(): returns area of the triangle getPerimeter(): returns the perimeter of the triangle. toString(): returns a string containing each of the side lengths of the triangle.

+Question 3: Implementing an Employee Class and its child class, ProductionWorker.
+The Employee class has attributes employee_name and employee_number.
+The ProductionWorker class has 2 additional attributes, shift_number and pay_rate.

 ## CS22A (Javascript for Programmers)